daveborrel/daveborrel.github.io/README.txt

 # Welcome to my Personal Website!

-* I used html5up - story, as a template for my project.
+* I used HTML5UP - Story, as a template for my project.